 HOW IT ALL STARTED

 I felt we needed to take a step back with these individuals.
-They needed to develop an interest in the world, in their own health and wellbeing and social contact before any medical intervention could reap benefits.
-The system we found ourselves in took no consideration of the whole person and the critical role that psychological wellbeing and sense of self plays in the healing process.
+They needed to develop an interest in the world, an aspiration to improve their wellbeing and an opportunity to enjoy social contact before any self-management approach would be successful.
+The system we found ourselves in took no consideration of the whole person and the critical role that psychological wellbeing and 'whole life' events play in the healing process.
 I became very frustrated.

 <<< Back